DAGWorks-Inc/hamilton/decorators.md

     return one_off_date.shift(1)

 ```
-We see here that `parameterized_inputs` allows you to keep your code DRY by reusing the same function to create multiple
+We see here that `parameterize_inputs` allows you to keep your code DRY by reusing the same function to create multiple
 distinct outputs.
 The key word arguments passed have to have the following structure:
 > OUTPUT_NAME = Mapping of function argument to input that should go into it.